Stuycs-K/final-project-3-liuk-linx/WORKLOG.md

 ### 5/22/23

-- Got started on a python encoder file
+- Got started on a python encoder

+### 5/23/23

+- Finished the python encoder
+- Finished the python decoder
+- Added comments for each step in the process for both encoding and decoding

 References and Resources:
 - [Chaocipher Revealed Algorithm](http://www.chaocipher.com/ActualChaocipher/Chaocipher-Revealed-Algorithm.pdf)